Philosophically, I am against full-time staff working from home. Here’s why:

 - It allows them the chance to do ministry while their supervisor watches and gives feedback, which is yet another means of learning.

-When everyone is working from home, by themselves, it doesn’t facilitate the above nearly as well, which is why, at New Day, we don’t have, and won’t have, a remote work culture, regardless of what may or not not be happening in culture.
-As disciples, our aim is to follow Christ, not culture.
+When everyone is working from home, by themselves, it doesn’t facilitate the above nearly as well, which is why, at New Day, we want full-time staff in the office the majority of the time.